- Request a recording site where your recordings will be listed.

 To view a video tutorial on preparing your recording, click here.

 You can export recordings to your computer as standard MP4 video files.
-This is useful if you want to post a recording to another video service such as YouTube or Vimeo, or to archive your recording outside of the capture system.
+This is useful if you want to post a recording to another video service such as YouTube or Vimeo, or to archive your recording outside of the system.

 To view a video tutorial on exporting your recording, click here.